raulfloresp/Mexico-COVID-19/README.md

 (°°) A recovered case consists in a patient that no longer displays symptoms and whose second sample has tested negative for SARS-CoV-2.

 (°°°) Non-suspicious patients for COVID-19 (i.e. that visited a country with active community transmission and present symptoms or that are contacts of patients with COVID-19) with acute respiratory illness with unknown etiology randomly screened for SARS-CoV-2.
+(Note: This definition was changed since at least March 23; the number of these tests has been the same since March 11.)

 ### Notes: